The Royal Archaeological Institute has research funds available each year as follows:

 All university departments are informed of these awards and are encouraged to nominate one applicant each.

-Congratulations to Benjamin Brown of the University of Southampton who won the Institute's Masters Dissertation Prize for his dissertation, 'Out on the Edge - can handaxe edge morphologies be used to show symmetry in handaxes?
+Congratulations to Benjamin Brown of the University of Southampton who won the Institute's Master's Dissertation Prize for his dissertation, 'Out on the Edge - can handaxe edge morphologies be used to show symmetry in handaxes?
 A case study from Cuxton, Kent’.
-The prize will be presented to Benjamin on the 12th March.

 As a result of a bequest left by Frank Cheney, the Institute has a fund to enable students to attend RAI meetings and conferences.
 An allocation is available annually from which individuals can apply for a maximum sum of £200.